-The UPSC calculates age as of 1st August of the year in which the UPSC Exam is conducted.
-The minimum age limit to sit for the IFS Exam is 21 years.
+The UPSC calculates age as of 1st August of the year in which the exam is conducted.
+The minimum age limit to sit for the Indian Foreign Service exam is 21 years.
 Even the upper age for the IFS Exam is calculated as of 1st August.

-- For general category candidates, the upper UPSC Age Limit is 32 years.
+- For general category candidates, the upper IFS Age Limit is 32 years.